hakantunc/blogx/Utilities.md

 * Add jobs
   - `crontab -e`
+* Caveats:
-* Caveat: give full path for commands.
+  - Give full path for commands.
 Environment variables are limited.
+  - Escape `%` characters.

 # ssh to a computer without a password